Skip to main content

 **Share Rights and Preferences:** If the investment involves preferred shares, a complete description of the rights, privileges, restrictions, and conditions attaching to the preferred shares, including dividend rights (cumulative or non-cumulative, participating or non-participating), liquidation preference (amount and seniority), conversion rights (optional and mandatory conversion mechanics), anti-dilution protection (broad-based or narrow-based weighted average), redemption rights, and voting rights.

-**Representations and Warranties:** Comprehensive representations and warranties by the corporation about its incorporation and corporate status, its authorized and issued share capital, the absence of liens or encumbrances on its shares or assets, the accuracy of its financial statements, compliance with applicable laws including tax, employment, and environmental laws, the absence of material litigation, and the full disclosure of all material information about the corporation's business and prospects.
+**Representations and Warranties:** Thorough representations and warranties by the corporation about its incorporation and corporate status, its authorized and issued share capital, the absence of liens or encumbrances on its shares or assets, the accuracy of its financial statements, compliance with applicable laws including tax, employment, and environmental laws, the absence of material litigation, and the full disclosure of all material information about the corporation's business and prospects.

 **Covenants:** Affirmative covenants (things the corporation agrees to do) and negative covenants (things the corporation agrees not to do without investor approval).
 Common affirmative covenants include maintaining proper books and records, providing monthly or quarterly financial reports, maintaining adequate insurance, and complying with applicable laws.
 Common negative covenants include restrictions on additional borrowing, issuances of new shares, payment of dividends, sale of material assets, and changes to the business without investor consent.